ShadowLugia650/olop/README.md

 `python oldec_cmd.py` can also be used to see usage information.

 ## Obfuscated Python
-This is still a work in progress.
+Prototyping this is still a work in progress.